Almost optimal measurement scheduling of molecular Hamiltonian via finite projective plane: Introduction

-Despite the importance of measuring expectation values of operators in quantum chemistry calculation, the number of copies of quantum states needed to estimate them with sufficient accuracy is sometimes problematically large.
-The problem is evident for measuring the expectation value of the Hamiltonian, which requires expectation values of $O(N^4)$ distinct fermionic operators for a system with $2N$ fermions (see Eq.~\eqref{eq: original mol Ham}).
+The number of copies of quantum states needed to estimate the expectation value of the Hamiltonian with sufficient accuracy becomes very large even for relatively small systems, due to the need to estimate expectation values of $O(N^4)$ distinct fermionic operators contained in the Hamiltonian for a system with $2N$ fermions (see Eq.~\eqref{eq: original mol Ham}).
+Even for small systems corresponding to $\sim 20$ qubits, the required number of copies of quantum states can be over $10^9$ using naive strategies \cite{PhysRevResearch.4.033173}.
 Gonthier \textit{et al.}~\cite{gonthier2020identifying} recently pointed out that several days may be needed to evaluate the expectation value of the Hamiltonian just one time to analyze the combustion energies of small organic molecules with sufficient accuracy, assuming the current speed of NISQ devices.
 Improvement for the fast evaluation of the expectation values is therefore highly demanded for practical applications of quantum computers to quantum chemistry.
 We note that the expectation value of the Hamiltonian can be evaluated by the fermionic one-particle and two-particle reduced density matrices (fermionic 1,2-RDMs, Eq.~\eqref{eq: def. of RDM}) and that such fermionic RDMs are utilized in several algorithms of quantum computational chemistry such as orbital-optimization~\cite{mizukami2020, Takeshita2020, Sokolov2020JCP}.